LochanaLithira/Adaptive-Exam-Preparation-AI/README.md

 **Functions:**
 - Use performance data to monitor which areas need to be improved.
-- Generate a 7 day personalized study plan with resources based on user's performance.
+- Generate a personalized study plan with resources based on user's performance.
 (Learn/Practice/Review method)
-- Allow users to save a plan once generated, monitor their study time and mark completion status for each day.
+- Allow users to save a plan once generated, calculate total study time within a plan and mark completion status for each day.
 - Provide a plan download option if necessary.
 - Sends user performance data to quiz agent